 - Birds lack teeth and have a beak which is more lightweight.

 - Birds have a fused collarbone, attached to the site of the muscles used for flight.

 The avian respiratory system consists of hollow bones with air cavities called pneumatic bones.
 These include skull bones and trunk bones.
 Skull bones are continuous with nasal cavities.
 Trunk bones involve vertebrae, pelvic bones, and breastbones.
 The number of cervical bones (neck bones) is much more than mammals.
 Around 13 to 25 cervical bones are present in them and their flexibility helps to brush their feathers.
 Medullary bones like shoulder bones, pubic bones, limb bones is another vital bones.
 They are the source of calcium in egg laying birds.
 Calcium provided by medullary bones makes eggshells thick and strong.

 Aves are toothless vertebrates so they do not have heavy or strong jaws.
 Limb organizations in aves are much similar to humans with modifications.
 The majority of them have four toes but in some count limited to three.
 Although the number of toes is same their arrangements vary in different types.
 For instances, birds like parrots, owls, etc. out of four, two toes pointed forward and two at back while in perching ones three are at the front and one at back.

-For more detailed information about the skeletal system of Birds, visit Byju’s.
+For more detailed information about the Bird’s skeletal system, visit Byju’s.